Egg Medical

 Series B in 2010

-Anchor Therapeutics, Inc. is a biopharmaceutical company specializing in the design and development of peptide modulators for G protein-coupled receptors (GPCRs).
-The company focuses on creating Pepducin lipopeptide drug candidates that target the intracellular domains of GPCRs, allowing for allosteric modulation of GPCR signaling.
-Anchor Therapeutics aims to address various medical conditions, including cancer, inflammation, metabolic diseases, heart disease, and pain, through its innovative drug development platform.
-The company is engaged in pre-clinical research and offers internal programs targeting serious medical indications, such as diabetes and regenerative medicine.
-Originally incorporated as Ascent Therapeutics in 2006, the company rebranded to Anchor Therapeutics in 2010 and is located in Cambridge, Massachusetts.
+Anchor Therapeutics, Inc. is a biopharmaceutical company based in Cambridge, Massachusetts, focused on the design and development of peptide modulators for G protein-coupled receptors (GPCRs).
+The company utilizes its proprietary Pepducin technology platform to create lipopeptide drug candidates that target intracellular domains of GPCRs, allowing for the allosteric modulation of GPCR signaling.
+Anchor Therapeutics aims to develop innovative treatment options for serious medical conditions, including cancer, inflammation, metabolic diseases, heart disease, and pain.
+Its pipeline includes internal programs addressing critical indications such as regenerative medicine and diabetes.
+Founded in 2006 and previously known as Ascent Therapeutics, Inc., Anchor Therapeutics continues to advance its research in the field of GPCR-targeted therapeutics.

 ABIONYX Pharma